metral/pulumihome/Weekly-release-process.md

 ## Cherry-picks

 To bring small fixes into the `staging` or `production` environment, cherry-pick commits **into the release branch** and then create another PR to merge the release branch back into the target environment(s).
 The PR to `staging` or `production` should be reviewed by primary or secondary oncall.
-The actually cherry-pick need not be.
+The cherry-pick itself need not be.

 ```
 git fetch